AdobeDocs/experience-manager-cloud-service.en/help/security/customer-managed-keys.md

 ## Create a Key Vault {#create-a-key-vault}

 You will need to create a key vault to contain your encryption key.
 The key vault must have purge protection enabled.
 Purge protection is necessary for encrypting data at rest from other Azure services.
-Public network access is disabled and all the communication will go through Private Endpoints that Adobe will configure for you at a later step.
+Public network access must be enabled, too, to ensure that the Adobe tenant can access the key vault.

 >[!IMPORTANT]
 >The creation of the Key Vault with Public Network Access disabled enforces that all Key Vault related operations, such as Key Creation or Rotation have to be executed from an environment that has network access to the KeyVault - for example, a VM that can access the KeyVault.